castaway/dbix-class-book/chapters/03-Describing-database.md

     1;

-`load_namespaces` does the actual work here, it finds and loads all the files found in the `Result` subnamespace of your schema, see [](chapter_03-a-word-about-module-namespaces) above.
-It can also be configured to use other namespaces, or load only a subset of the available classes, by explicitly listing them.
+`load_namespaces` does the actual work here.
+It finds and loads all the files found in the `Result` subnamespace of your schema (see [](chapter_03-a-word-about-module-namespaces) above).
+It can also be configured to use other namespaces or load only a subset of the available classes by explicitly listing them.

-The loaded files are assumed to be actual **Result classes** (see below) if anything else is found in the subnamespace, the load will complain and die.
+The loaded files are assumed to be actual **Result classes** (see below).
+If anything else is found in the subnamespace, the load will complain and die.

 The Result class